rian39/lists/idea_log.md

 - TODO: read manuscript again looking for ensemble focus
 - TODO: read the notes above
 - TODO: read the notes in blue notebook
+- trying to calculate how many hours I need to revise the manuscript -- see blue_aug2016 notebook 152-153
+- starting reading the siegen manuscript and writing a few notes on it.
+- reframe the list as important topic for bdas -- use peters argument for media theory notes/durham-peters-cloud.md - data comes first, and in a list;
+- spent 25 minutes fixing knit elements of siegen version in order to get a clean manuscript.
+- TODO: add the key point that big data is a response to the problem of logistical ensembles; this might be the linchpin for the whole paper.
+And definitely would suit it to BDAS
+- printed clean copy
+- NEXT: edit 6 pages